Modular Multi-Rotors: From Quadrotors to Fully-Actuated Aerial Vehicles: Evaluation

-In general, the structure composed of $T$-modules attains better stability and consumes more power in comparison to the one composed of $R$-modules.
-However, we also notice an issue related to the modelling of the structure.
-In Figure \ref{fig:exp4} and \ref{fig:exp5}, the attitude change affects the quality of position tracking, especially along $z$-axis.
-While conserving stability, the position tracking drifts along all three axes as the tilting angle increases.
-The drifting is due to the mismatch between the modelling and the physical multi-rotor construction.
-In \eqref{eq:Acomponents}, we show that the design matrix $\boldsymbol{A}$ depends on the positions of the motors, which is not directly measurable, and has more impact on a $T$-module than on a $R$-module, or a traditional quadrotor.
-We address this problem by applying an integral term in the controller, which mitigates the drifting behavior by time as can be observed in Figure \ref{fig:exp6} on $z$-axis around time stamp $50.0$ s.
+The experiments with the $R$-modules show that the controller applies effectively despite the ADoF of the structure.
+We note that although having 6 ADoF when assembling four $R$-modules together, \replytoone{the structure in \replytotworoundtwo{Experiment 3} loses stability during initial tests when attempting to track a varying tilting angle independently from translation, which we opted not to include in the manuscript.} The observation matches the maximum tilt of the structure obtained from the force polytope, which is $12^\circ$. \replytotworoundtwo{It also infers that the theoretical maximum force that the structure can generate in the horizontal plane is less than $\tan{12^\circ}\approx0.21$ times that in the $z$-axis, which limits its translation.
+As shown in Fig.~\ref{fig:pos_error}, the structure experiences a large positional error, which is consistent with our analysis.}

-On the simulation side, we focus on driving large heterogeneous structures with the proposed control strategy.
-As the number of modules increases along one axis, the inertia along that axis increases at a cubic rate according to parallel axis theorem, while the structure's capability of generating torques increases at a quadratic rate.
-This results in a structure with more modules consume more power in total and in average.
-They also tend to possess less dexterity along the axis orthogonal to the plane that contains more modules.
-Assembling $T$-modules to a structure helps improve this drawback, as they generate torques along all axes despite their positioning. $R$-modules and traditional quadrotors contribute more force along certain directions more efficiently.
-Combining different types of modules offers a versatile solution to satisfy different task requirements. }
+The fully-actuated structure of $T$-modules in Experiment~4-6 can push the tilt angle over $35^\circ$ without losing stability, as shown in the blue T-string plots in Fig.~\ref{fig:ori_error}, even if some motors saturate, which is not achievable using the structure composed of only $R$-modules.
+This is highlighted in Experiment 5.
+Compared to Experiment 3 where the structure composed of 4 $R$-modules are following the same trajectory as in Experiment 6, the structure composed of 4 $T$-modules achieves significantly better position tracking performance with a mean error of $0.1138m$ and standard deviation of $0.0347m$, over the mean error of $0.2134m$ and standard deviation of $0.06117m$ achieved in Experiment 3, as shown in the red T-string plots of Fig.~\ref{fig:pos_error}, highlighting the greater actuation capabilities brought by the newly introduced $T$-modules.
+However, we also notice an issue related to the model of the structure.
+In Experiments 4 and 5, the attitude change affects the quality of position tracking, as shown in Fig.~\ref{fig:pos_error}, especially on the $z$-axis.
+Despite the stability, position tracking drifts along all three axes as the tilt angle increases.
+The drift is due to the mismatch between the modeling and the physical prototype.
+In \eqref{eq:Acomponents}, we show that the design matrix $\boldsymbol{A}$ depends on the positions of the motors, which is not directly measurable and has greater impact on a $T$-module.
+The thrust of rotors applies directly at the position of the motor mounts in our model, which is different from the actual force as a result of the aerodynamic properties of the rotors.
+We mitigate this problem by applying an integral term in the controller.